kryptokrona/kryptokrona-docs/getting_started/new_wallet.md

 Before you get started with Simple Wallet, you should know that it is essentially a DOS program.
 You have to type the commands into the DOS window, you cannot use your mouse.
 (Currently, as of 8th of April 2018, this is the most stable wallet)

-This is what simple wallet looks like:
+This is what Simplewallet looks like:

 ![Simplewallet](https://github.com/holytastyguacamole/turtlecoin-wiki/blob/master/images/screenshot_simplewallet.png)